nicolasdd1996/natural-language-processing/README.md

 # natural-language-processing
-This repository showcases a sophisticated program designed for the analysis of XML files within a specified folder, with a primary focus on the recognition and classification of drug names through a sequence labeling machine learning algorithm.
+This repository showcases a program designed for the analysis of XML files within a specified folder, with a primary focus on the recognition and classification of drug names through a sequence labeling machine learning algorithm.
 This innovative approach simplifies the task of semantic processing in pharmaceutical data, leveraging advanced neural network architectures for enhanced accuracy and efficiency.

 **Key Features**:
 - **Main Program Execution**: A straightforward `run.sh` script situated in the `./tarea_principal` directory facilitates the analysis, encapsulating the complexity of the task within a user-friendly interface.